 Importance of Quality Assurance

 Quality Assurance serves as a cornerstone for businesses aiming to deliver superior products or services consistently.
 By implementing QA practices, organizations can mitigate risks, minimize defects, and uphold quality standards.
-It is important to follow rules from agencies like the FDA, USDA, and EPA.
+It is important to follow the rules from agencies like the FDA, USDA, and EPA.
 These rules help keep the food, manufacturing, and life sciences industries safe.

 What is the difference between Quality Assurance and Quality Control?